[no picture yet]

 The rest of the War

-He was promoted to Captain on 19 September 1862, and Major of the Regiment on 8 January 1863.
-He resigned 13 June 1863, incapacitated by his wound.
-He served as volunteer Aide-de-Camp (ADC) to General James Kiernan beginning in August 1863, and was at Vicksburg, MS. He was captured in action 12 October 1863 in Madison Parish, LA, and held a POW at Shreveport until 1 January 1864.
+He was promoted to Captain on 19 September 1862 and too Major of the Regiment on 8 January 1863, but he resigned his commission on 13 June 1863, incapacitated by his wound.
+He served as volunteer Aide-de-Camp (ADC) to General James Kiernan beginning in August 1863, and was at Vicksburg, MS. He was captured in action 12 October 1863 in Madison Parish, LA, and held a prisoner of war at Shreveport until 1 January 1864.

 After the War